JohnHowes93/nc-news-fe/checklist.md

 - Take out all console.logs and unecessary commentary.

-- [YES] provides general info about app

-  - be as explicitly direct with your instructions as possible...
-    - you need to run `npm install` to run dependancies
-    - mention the version of node required to be installed on the computer as a dependancy

 - [NO] clear instructions on how to run locally
   - do you need a database?? do i need to seed it?
   - what commands can you run to set up the development environment??